-The greatest skater of all time, John Curry transformed a dated sport into an art form.
-Coming out on the night of his Olympic win in 1976, he became the first openly gay Olympian in a time when homosexuality was not even fully legal.
+The greatest ice skater of all time, John Curry transformed a dated sport into an art form and made history by becoming the first openly gay Olympian in a time when homosexuality was not even fully legal.

 Filmmakers: James Erskine

 John Curry transformed ice skating from a dated sport into an exalted art form.
 Coming out on the night of his Olympic win in 1976, he became the first openly gay Olympian in a time when homosexuality was not even fully legal.
 Toxic yet charming; rebellious yet elitist; emotionally aloof yet spectacularly needy; ferociously ambitious yet bent on self-destruction, this is a man forever on the run: from his father's ghost, his country, and even his own self.
 Above all, an artist and an athlete whose body time and time again –sometimes against his will– becomes a political battlefield.